-Issue: To review the Chino Basin Watermaster Fiscal Year 2024/25 Assessment Package based on Production Year 2023/24.
+Issue: To review the Chino Basin Watermaster Fiscal Year 2024/25 Assessment Package, based on Production Year 2023/24, by the Pools prior to consideration of the Watermaster Board.
 [Within WM Duties and Powers]

-Advisory Committee: Review Fiscal Year 2024/25 Assessment Package as presented and offer advice to Watermaster.
+Recommendation: Review Fiscal Year 2024/25 Assessment Package as presented and offer advice to Watermaster.